Iteration-complexity of an inner accelerated inexact proximal augmented Lagrangian method based on the classical Lagrangian function: The IAIPAL method

-This subsection describes the IAPIAL method and presents the main result of this paper which establishes its ACG iteration-complexity.
+This subsection describes the IAIPAL method and establishes its ACG iteration-complexity.

-The statement of IAPIAL below makes use of S-IAPIAL presented in Subsection~\ref{Sec:static-IPAAL}.
-More specifically, it consists of repeatedly invoking S-IAPIAL with $c=c_\ell:=c_1 2^{\ell-1}$ where $c_1$ is an initial choice for the penalty parameter and $\ell$ is the S-IAPIAL call count.
+The statement of IAIPAL below makes use of S-IAIPAL presented in Subsection~\ref{Sec:static-IPAAL}.
+More specifically, it consists of repeatedly invoking S-IAIPAL with $c=c_\ell:=c_1 \tau^{\ell-1}$ where $c_1$ is an initial choice for the penalty parameter, $\tau>1$, and $\ell$ is the S-IAIPAL call count.